RaijmakersH/az900-labs/Instructions/Walkthroughs/11-Create a VM with the CLI.md

 5. In the advanced settings screen, fill in the following fields, then click Create Storage:
     - Resource Group: **Create new resource group**
-    - Storage Account: Create a new account a use a globally unique name (ex: cloudshellstoragemystorage)
+    - Storage Account: Create a new account a use a globally unique name (ex: cloudshellxyzstorage)
     - File Share: Create a new one and name it cloudshellfileshare